meyermicrobiolab/Lab-Resources/README.md

-# R-Resources
+# Resources
-A cheat sheet of R code snippets for data analysis all hosted on our [wiki](https://github.com/meyermicrobiolab/R-Resources/wiki) page.
+All resources can be found our [wiki](https://github.com/meyermicrobiolab/Lab-Resources/wiki) page.